neondatabase/website/content/docs/extensions/extensions-intro.md

 <DetailIconCards>

-<a href="https://github.com/plv8/plv8/" description="Enables writing stored procedures and functions in CoffeeScript, a programming language that transcompiles to JavaScript." icon="app-store">plcoffee</a>

-<a href="https://github.com/plv8/plv8/" description="Allows the use of LiveScript, a language that compiles to JavaScript, for writing functions and stored procedures in Postgres." icon="app-store">plls</a>
+<a href="https://github.com/plv8/plv8/" description="A Postgres procedural language powered by V8 Javascript Engine for writing functions in Javascript that are callable from SQL" icon="app-store">plcoffee</a>

 <a href="https://www.postgresql.org/docs/16/plpgsql.html" description="The default procedural language for Postgres, enabling the creation of complex functions and triggers." icon="app-store">plpgsql</a>

-<a href="https://plv8.github.io/" description="Integrates V8 JavaScript Engine with Postgres, allowing for JavaScript stored procedures and functions." icon="app-store">plv8</a>

 </DetailIconCards>